rewgs/open-stage-control-ts/resources/docs/docs/user-interface/editor.md

 Selected widget's properties are displayed and can be modified in the inspector.
 The [properties reference](../widgets/properties-reference.md) lists the available properties for each widget type.

 - Property fields are all multiline (press `shift + enter` for new line).
 - Properties are written in JSON, with some flexibility brought by the [JSON5](https://github.com/json5/json5) format.
-For example, doubles quotes around object keys are not mandatory.
+For example, double quotes around object keys are not mandatory.
 - Clicking on a property name spawns a help modal window